carogomezt/datascience_final_project/README.md

 2. **Human Dataset**
 - There are 13233 total human images.

+There different images on the training dataset are a little imbalanced as they fluctuate to between 30 and 70 images per label.

+The dog breed with more images in the train dataset is: 005.Alaskan_malamute with 77 images and the dog breed with fewer images in the train dataset is: 132.Xoloitzcuintli with 26 images

 ### Data Visualization
-I didn't create visualization of the dataset as it just contains labeled images but some of them looks like this:
+Some of them looks like this:
 ![Sample Input][image2]
 ![Sample Input][image3]
 ![Sample Input][image4]

+I created this graph to show the fluctuation between the number of images on the training dataset by dog breed:
+![Sample Images][image6]

 ## Methodology
 ### Data Preprocessing